DinnS/CppPlayground/BookChallengesGaddis/Chapter09_Pointers/Challenge02/README.md

 ## Task

 ### The program should
+1. Whenever possible use pointer notation rather than array notation.
-1. Dynamically allocate an array based on the user-defined size.
+2. Dynamically allocate an array based on the user-defined size.
-2. Prompt the user to input test scores and validate they are non-negative.
+3. Prompt the user to input test scores and validate they are non-negative.
-3. Define a function to:
+4. Define a function named sortScoreAscending that:
-    - Sort the scores in ascending order using pointer notation.
+    - Sort the scores in ascending order
-4. Define another function to:
+5. Define a function named calculateAverageScore that:
     - Calculate and return the average of the scores.
-5. Display:
+6. Display:
     - The sorted list of scores.
     - The average score.